kahlil/belly/readme.md

 Especially if it is minor work, you're the only person working on the project or if you'll squash all commits in the end anyway.

-### `belly s`: Switch To The Last Branch Or To An Existing Branch Or Create A New Branch
+### Switch To The Last Branch Or To An Existing Branch Or Create A New Branch: `belly s`

 When we navigate between branches we typically either want to switch to an existing branch or create a new one and switch to that one.